Anatoly Kovler

-Early life
+Early life and education

 Kovler was born in Sari-Khassar, Tajikistan, then part of the Soviet Union.
-In 1966, he began studying at the Moscow State Institute of Foreign Relations (MGIMO), the diplomatic school of the Ministry of Foreign Affairs of Russia, and graduated with a diploma in 1971.
-From 1973 to 1978, he studied history at the Institute of Comparative Political Studies of the Russian Academy of Sciences, and in 1979 was appointed senior researcher at the institute.
+In 1966, he began studying at the Moscow State Institute of Foreign Relations (MGIMO), the diplomatic school of the Ministry of Foreign Affairs of the Soviet Union, and graduated in 1971.
+He completed postgraduate studies at the Institute of the International Workers' Movement at the Academy of Sciences of the Soviet Union.
+In 1978, he defended his Candidate of Sciences (Ph.D. equivalent) thesis titled "Bourgeois Parties of the Fifth Republic and the Working-Class Electorate in France, 1958–1978: Methods of Influence by French Bourgeois Parties on the Working-Class Electorate".